G-Corp/wok_async_message_handler/README.md

 If you don't specify a "source" field, it will be added to your payload with @producer_name as value.
 IE, ```enqueue_rtmessage(%{session_id: my_session_id})``` will have a payload field with ```%{session_id: my_session_id, source: @producer_name}```

-This method accepts an options (map) as second arg.
-You can add these fields in this map:
+This method accepts options list as second arg.
+You can define these fields:
 * ```:pkey``` : atom, let you specify which key from the first map you want to use get the value for partition key.
 * ```:from``` : string, let you specify a custom ```from``` for the message.
 * ```:to``` : string, let you specify a custom ```to``` for the message.
+* ```:metadata```: any value, added as metadata in message body.

-By default, and you should not use it, if you don't specify ```:pkey```, the first value of the map will be used as partition key.
+By default, and you should not use it, if you don't specify ```:pkey```, the map is cast to a keyword list and the first value is used as partition key (Map.to_list reorder the keys in alphabetical order).

 ### WokAsyncMessageHandler.MessagesEnqueuers.Ecto.enqueue_message/3